Prompt-Based Length Controlled Generation with Reinforcement Learning: Related work

 \subsection{Length control for text generation}

 Length control is an important ability for text generation, especially for tasks with a large variance of output length, such as writing an article within a given length or summarizing texts using a desired range of number of words/tokens.
 Early work~\citep{fan2018controllable} on controlling lengths in abstractive summarization quantizes summary length into discrete bins, and expands the input vocabulary with special tokens to indicate the length bins of the ground-truth summary during training. \citet{liu2018controlling} extends a convolutional sequence to sequence model to control the length of summarization.
 To generate summaries of any desired length, a length constrain factor is added to each convolutional block of the initial layer. \citet{takase2019positional} proposes an extension of a sinusoidal positional encoding to enable neural encoder-decoder model to generate a text of any desired length.
 GOLC ~ \citep{makino2019global} dedicates to increase the probabilities of generating a high quality summary within a desired length by using minimum risk training.
 LenAtten \citep{yu2021lenatten} introduces a length attention unit to break the trade-off between length controllability and summary quality.
-Pretraining Information Selection \citep{liu2022length} modifies the attention matrix based on length-budget dynamically during the decoding process.
-Generally, we notice that existing length control approaches are in lack of focusing on the most recent trend of GPT-style LLMs.
+LAAM \citep{liu2022length} modifies the attention matrix based on length-budget dynamically during the decoding process.
+Generally, we notice that existing length control approaches can not be directly applied for control targets other than ``equal to'' a certain length, and are in lack of focusing on prompt-based method for the most recent trend of GPT-style LLMs.